“Victory is not gained by the number killed, but by the number frightened”

 But the attacks of 9/11 weren’t about ringing up as high a kill count as possible.
 When they’re analyzed it becomes clear that al-Qaeda’s primary goal on 9/11 wasn’t a death toll, but to ensure that each plane successfully crashed into each of the Twin Towers at all, creating the dramatic blaze that was digitized and disseminated by every news outlet and which fueled the spread of a monstrous Positive Illusion.

 Hitting as high on the towers as they did was done to ensure they didn’t clip any other buildings, even though this dramatically lessened their kill count it ensured the Towers would be lit on fire.
-The toppling of the Twin Towers, which created the most intense visual and psychological effect on the American psyche, was utter luck – they had been engineered specifically to withstand the impact of a jetliner, and would’ve done so if the fire-retardant material coating the steel girders had not been blasted off by the kinetic force of the impacts.
+The pancaking of the Twin Towers, which created the most intense visual and psychological effect on the American psyche, was utter luck – they had been engineered specifically to withstand the impact of a jetliner, and would’ve done so if the fire-retardant material coating the steel girders had not been blasted off by the kinetic force of the impacts.

-Short of arguing this was anticipated by al-Qaeda, when there was no engineering precedent whatsoever of the effects of such an attack, and when bin Laden himself is clearly seen on tape saying that he did not expect the impact to topple either of the Towers, the role Positive Illusion played in projecting deception and power becomes inescapable.
+Short of arguing this was anticipated by al-Qaeda, when there was no engineering precedent whatsoever of the effects of such an attack, and when bin Laden himself is clearly seen on tape saying that he did not expect the impact to collapse either of the Towers, the role Positive Illusion played in projecting deception and power becomes inescapable.

 i i i